efchatz/pandora/README.md

 https://github.com/efchatz/pandora/assets/43434138/69a9e752-0485-428e-b4a8-516ececdf1a1

 LastPass automatically logins the user into the vault, when the Chrome browser opens.
-So, to retrieve the master password, the user must have entered it without terminating the browser.
+So, to retrieve the master password, the user must have logged out and logged in manually (entering the master password), without terminating the browser.
 In every other case, all entries and the master username should be retrieved.
 In the video above, I started LastPass from cmd.
 The tool dumped all entries, and the master username, along with some junk data at the end that matched the searched pattern.
 It is suggested to check the .txt file as it is easier to identify the credentials since the console will include multiple junk rows.

 ### Norton